 For the latest RICS guidance note ‘Cladding for Surveyors, 1 Edition, March 2021‘ click here

-Details of questions we are often asked about the EWS1 process can be found on our FAQs page – updated following new RICS guidance in March 2021
+Details of questions we are often asked about the EWS1 process can be found on our FAQs page.
+This has been updated following new RICS guidance in March 2021

 Also see our EWS1 Fact Sheet for further information.